Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Ambleside – a picturesque park in West Vancouver with beaches, a walking path along the water and views of English Bay and Lions Gate Bridge.

-- Jericho Beach – a beautiful beach but also a park with fields and walking trails too.
+- Jericho Beach – a beautiful beach that also includes a park with fields and walking trails.

-- John Hendry Park – a great Vancouver park that’s home to the weekly Trout Lake Farmers Market on Saturdays in the summer.
+- John Hendry Park – a great Vancouver park that’s home to the weekly Trout Lake Farmers Market on Saturdays in the summer as well as a good community centre.

-- Kitsilano – a popular park with a sandy beach, massive outdoor swimming pool, basketball and tennis courts, a children’s play area and grassy fields.
+- Kitsilano – a popular park with a sandy beach, a massive outdoor swimming pool, basketball and tennis courts, a children’s play area and grassy fields.
+It’s home to plenty of events in the summer.

 - Stanley Park – this is the absolute best and most famous city park in the region, and one of the finest in the world.
 It has beaches, nature trails, a massive outdoor pool, world-class views and a seawall for walking and cycling around.

-- Stanley Park Seawall – there are trails all through the park.
-The most famous walking and cycling route, however, is along the perimeter of the park.
-See our article about the Stanley Park Seawall for full details and a video about the famous Vancouver landmark/pathway.
+- Stanley Park Seawall – there are trails all through Stanley Park.
+The most famous walking and cycling route, however, is along its perimeter.
+See our article about the Stanley Park Seawall for more details and a video about the famous Vancouver landmark/pathway.

 City Parks in Burnaby